28 August 2019. New Delhi, India

 “That and a few other things.
 I meant to brief everyone about our progress with that NNFC issue in our next biweekly meeting.
 But there’s another thing which I think is related and I wanted you to know about it as soon as possible before we take further action.”

-Dhumal was referring to the scheduled biweekly meetings between Prime Minister, Defence Minister, NSA, Home Minister, Chief of Defence Staff and RAW Secretary.
-Every such meeting always had these six people plus a few other people from organisations such as IB, DRDO, HAL, External Affairs Minister among a few others relevant to the issue for the time.
+Dhumal was referring to the scheduled biweekly meetings between the Prime Minister, Defence Minister, NSA, Home Minister, Chief of Defence Staff and RAW Secretary.
+Every such meeting always had these six people plus a few other people from organisations such as three service chiefs, IB, DRDO, HAL, External Affairs Minister among a few others relevant to the issue for the time.

 We tracked down NNFC’s main weapons runner in Thailand, a man named Elias and monitored him closely.
-Through him we got information about his main financiers and suppliers and the shipping details.
-We arrested him as soon as he landed in Kathmandu and brought him in for interrogation where he spilled more details which matched with our surveillance reports.
+Through him, we got information about his main financiers and suppliers and the shipping details.
+We arrested him as soon as he landed in Kathmandu and brought him in for interrogation where he spilled more details that matched with our surveillance reports.

-Based on information provided by us, Myanmarese and Bangladeshi intelligence captured 2 of the consignments as soon as they landed on their shores and arrested around 13 people between them.
-They’ve also provided us a fair bit of intelligence in return.
+Based on the information provided by us, Myanmar and Bangladeshi intelligence captured two of the consignments as soon as they landed on their shores and arrested thirteen people between them.
+They’ve also provided us with a fair bit of information in return.
 The third ship was meant to leave from China yesterday, but our reports suggest that they’ve delayed or cancelled it after the other two were intercepted.

 We’ve known about the role played by China in arming and financing terrorist groups like NNFC for quite some time.
 But now it seems like they are trying to increase the heat against us from all directions. “

-NSA Dhumal paused to take another sip of the iced tea and continued, “They have been training terrorists from north-eastern states for decades now But till now, it was meant as an irritant rather than a means to wage war.
+Dhumal paused to take another sip of the iced tea and continued, “They have been training terrorists from north-eastern states for decades now.
+But till now, it was meant as an irritant rather than a means to wage war.
 The terrorists in the past were given basic weapons training, some fieldcraft and surveillance skills.
 But since the last 6-7 months, these terrorists are being trained a lot like special forces soldiers with advanced battle tactics, demolition and espionage.
-It’s almost like they’re being trained like an army to fight a high intensity war, rather than terrorists meant to keep the pot simmering.”
+It’s almost like they’re being trained as an army to fight a high-intensity war, rather than terrorists meant to keep the pot simmering.”

 And it’s not just us, a fairly large number of the terrorists in Chinese training camps are from Myanmar and Bangladesh too.
-Our reports suggest 300-400 Indians and as many Bangladeshi and Myanmarese nationals being trained in a total of 8 such camps.
+Our reports suggest 150-200 Indians and as many Bangladeshi and Myanmarese nationals being trained in a total of four to six such camps.
 In addition, they have a separate division for Bhutan.
 But we don’t have a lot of information about their activities yet.”

 “Bhutan!”
 DM Kamat exclaimed incredulously.